 All our linen is laundered in house, this removes the wasted fuel used for collection and delivery and also allows us to employ an extra team member.

 We love to help charities at Hele Valley, we have collection tins in our Reception and we donate monthly to the Donkey Sanctuary, the World Wildlife Fund and the local Dogs Trust .
 We also donate all our old duvets to Canine Re-homing, where some lovely ladies make dog beds to keep all the pooches warm.

-We are sometimes asked to donate holidays for charity prizes, and we are always happy to do so, we are hoping to run a competition this year for a deserving family to win a week in one of our Luxury Caravans during the summer holidays, we are hoping to get other local companies on board, so the family can have a great time in Ilfracombe as a whole.
+We are sometimes asked to donate holidays for charity prizes, and we are always happy to do so, we ran a competition last year for a deserving family to win a week in one of our Luxury Caravans during the summer holidays, we got all the local companies on board, and the family had a great time in Ilfracombe as a whole.